Mirantis/mke-docs/content/docs/configuration/kubernetes/kubelet.md

 2. Check the logs of k0sworker system service `journalctl -u k0sworker` for errors.
 3. If the worker node does not show any errors, SSH into a manager node.
 4. Check the logs of the k0scontroller system service `journalctl -u k0scontroller` for errors.
-5. Repeat the process for every manager node until you find kubelet or worker profile-related errors.
+Repeat the process for every manager node until you find errors related to kubelet or to worker profiles.

 Example of a k0scontroller error caused by an incorrect value for the `memoryThrottlingFactor` parameter in the worker profile: